jprouty/mint-amazon-tagger/README.md

 # Mint Transactions Tagger for Amazon Purchases

-**CRITICAL UPDATE: Amazon removed the "Order History Reports" function in September 2020.
+**UPDATE: Amazon has restored the "Order History Reports" function in December 2020 (was taken down in Sept) but did not restore the link from "My Account" page.
+Please use the direct link below, or rely on the automatic report generation process.
+The latest develops are in
-This tagger tool relies on the tool's output for ingesting Amazon orders.
-This removal is seemingly permanent.
-To follow along for next steps, please follow [this issue](https://github.com/jprouty/mint-amazon-tagger/issues/67).**
+[this issue](https://github.com/jprouty/mint-amazon-tagger/issues/67).**

 ## Overview ##